Munmu of Silla: After Unification Wars

 Munmu ruled over unified Silla for twenty years, until he fell ill in 681.
 On his deathbed, he left his last will and testament, and abdicated to his son, Prince Sinmun.
 Before he died he said: "A country should not be without a king at any time.
 Let the Prince have my crown before he has my coffin.
 Cremate my remains and scatter the ashes in the sea where the whales live.
 I will become a dragon and thwart foreign invasion."
-King Sinmun did as his father asked, and scattered his ashes over Daewangam (the Rock of the Great King), a small rocky islet a hundred metres or so off the Korean coast.
-Moreover, King Sinmun built the Gomun Temple (the Temple of Appreciated Blessing) and dedicated it to his father, he built a waterway for the sea dragon to come to and from the sea and land, and he built a pavilion, Eegun, overlooking the islet so that future kings could pay their respects to the great King Munmu.
+King Sinmun did as his father asked, and scattered his ashes over Daewangam (the Rock of the Great King), a small rocky islet off the Korean coast.
+Moreover, King Sinmun built the Gomun Temple (the Temple of Appreciated Blessing) and dedicated it to his father, he built a waterway for the sea dragon to come to and from the sea and land, and he built a pavilion, Eegun, overlooking the islet so that future kings could pay their respects to the King Munmu.

-In a dream, King Munmu and the famous general Gim Yu-Sin appeared to King Sinmun and said to him: "Blowing on a bamboo flute will calm the heavens and the earth."
+In a dream, King Munmu and the general Kim Yu-sin appeared to King Sinmun and said to him: "Blowing on a bamboo flute will calm the heavens and the earth."
 King Sinmun awoke from the dream, rode out to the sea and received the bamboo flute named Manpa-sikjeok (萬波息笛, 만파식적).
-It was said that the blowing of this bamboo flute invoked the spirits of King Munmu and General Gim Yu-sin and would push back enemy troops, cure illnesses, bring rain during drought and halt the rains in floods.
+It was said that the blowing of this bamboo flute invoked the spirits of King Munmu and General Kim Yu-sin and would push back enemy troops, cure illnesses, bring rain during drought and halt the rains in floods.